NoahSpencerCode/KingState/README.md

 Place the StateManager module in ReplicatedStorage so that it can be used by both server and client.

-require and the init a new Domain like this:
+Require the module.
+Then initialize a new Domain like this:

 ```lua
 local StateManager = require(game.ReplicatedStorage.StateManager)